 Noticing what happens between us in the therapy room may well reflect processes happening outside.
 I hope to co-create an environment of trust, mutual respect and collaboration in which we can, identify and explore these relational patterns and establish healthier ways of communicating and connecting that better serve you in your life.

 I believe that mind, body and spirit are interconnected and therefore, I seek to understand the entirety of the person/people I am working with.
 Although, much of the therapy will involve talking, I may also encourage you to pay attention to your thoughts, feelings, emotions, breathing, bodily awareness, beliefs and dreams in order to support your growth in self awareness and trust in your inner wisdom.

 I welcome you to share any writing, art, films, music, poetry, spiritual practices or whatever helps you to express yourself when words seem inadequate.

 Sensitive to social and cultural diversity

-Acknowledging the role that community, culture, social factors, gender and sexual identity, disability and relationship to spirituality/religion has on one's wellbeing is important to me.
+None of us exist in a vacuum.
+I believe it is paramount to hold in mind the roles that community, culture, social factors, gender & sexual identity, disability and relationship to spirituality/religion has on one's wellbeing and sense of self.
 I value diversity and enjoy working with (and learning from) people from all backgrounds.

 Find out more about my experience and training